Who is Kristin?

 Where Have I Been?

-I’ve spent time living and teaching in both Europe and South America, and I’ve traveled throughout North America, the Caribbean, and Asia as well.
-Though I’m not really into counting countries, you can see my map here!
+I’ve spent time living and teaching in both Europe and South America, and I’ve traveled throughout North America, the Caribbean, and Asia.
+There’s still so, so much more to see.

 What Do I Believe About Travel?